G4M3RL1F3/TatlSkips/README.md

-# Tatl Skips Mod
+# Majora's Mask: Recompiled Tatl Skips Mod
-This is a mod for Majora's Mask Recompiled that prevent Tatl interruptions from happening.
+This is a mod for Majora's Mask: Recompiled that prevents Tatl interruptions from happening.
 It does not include actual cutscenes like the one after Link gets transformed as a Deku after going through the first door.
 It affects the following:
 - Interruptions where Tatl will bring up some short dialogs to serve as a hint, such as:
   - Approaching the pushable block in the bridges room in Woodfall Temple;
   - Approaching the pushable block at the Snowhead Temple entrance.